 Turn any corner in Manchester city centre and it can feel like you’ve teleported into a different city altogether, with Ancoats, in particular, having its very own charm.
-An extension of the Northern Quarter with a neighbourhood feel to it, Ancoats is home to some of the city’s greatest bars and restaurants – including retro newcomer Sammy’s.
+An extension of the Northern Quarter with a neighbourhood feel to it, Ancoats is home to some of the city’s greatest bars and restaurants – including retro spot Sammy’s.

 Opening late August 2019, the 70s inspired bar has been created with serious attention to detail, decked out with yellow geometric wallpaper and wooden panelling that resembles the cafes of the bygone era.